e271828e/Flight.jl/docs/notes/design/framework_spec.md

 generic `getindex` inference into combinatorial collapse), so the compiled tuple's type has exactly one consumer: the unrolled walk.

-**The phase bodies are the [§7.5][s7-5] [measurement seam](#g-measurement-seam).** `phase_bodies(sim)`
+**The phase bodies are the [§7.5][s7-5] [measurement seam](#g-measurement-seam).**
-returns the compiled bodies of the nominal activation as named callables bound over the simulation's own buffers: the four blocks (`rhs` — the `f` block — `sweep_hx` and `sweep_hxu`, each in both arities, and `ticks`, which takes the tick index its entries gate on), plus the per-event guards and handlers and the per-component `project` callables, keyed by the model's own [roster](#g-roster).
+`phase_bodies(sim)` returns the compiled bodies of the nominal activation as named callables bound over the simulation's own buffers.
+The four blocks:

+- `rhs` — the `f` block.
+- `sweep_hx` — in both arities.
+- `sweep_hxu` — in both arities.
+- `ticks` — takes the tick index its entries gate on.

+Returned with them are the per-event guards and handlers and the per-component `project` callables, keyed by the model's own [roster](#g-roster).

 The four-body roster is fixed and total: the accessor returns all of it always, whatever the model happens to declare.
-A model with no discrete components, no events or no continuous state at all still gets every body;
+A model with no discrete components, no events or no continuous state at all still gets every body.
+The empty ones are legal, compile to no-ops, and their `@ballocated` assertion passes vacuously.
-the empty ones are legal, compile to no-ops, and their `@ballocated` assertion passes vacuously — which is the point, because consumers then iterate the roster uniformly, with no existence checks and no per-model branching in the measurement code.
-One promise, in the diagnostic register ([§13.5][s13-5]): **these are the bodies the loop runs** — not re-derivations, which is what makes the measurement honest, and why each callable carries the real in-loop argument types by construction (the thing a hand-built standalone test cannot reproduce; row 116 records why per-component tests cannot discharge the invariant).
-CI is warm-then-assert over the roster — one call compiles, then `@ballocated(body()) == 0` — at per-body granularity, each sweep arity asserted in its own right (the interior call bare, the boundary call at a due index), so a documented [§7.5][s7-5] tolerance loosens exactly one assertion; this is the successor of the migration suite's `@ballocated f_ode!`/`f_step!`/`f_periodic!` idiom and the seam the [§16][s16] FlightCore comparison measures through.
+That is the point, because consumers then iterate the roster uniformly, with no existence checks and no per-model branching in the measurement code.

+One promise, in the diagnostic register ([§13.5][s13-5]): **these are the bodies the loop runs** — not re-derivations.
+That is what makes the measurement honest, and why each callable carries the real in-loop argument types by construction.
+Those types are the thing a hand-built standalone test cannot reproduce, and row 116 records why per-component tests cannot discharge the invariant.

+CI is warm-then-assert over the roster: one call compiles, then `@ballocated(body()) == 0`.
+It asserts at per-body granularity, each sweep arity in its own right — the interior call bare, the boundary call at a due index.
+So a documented [§7.5][s7-5] tolerance loosens exactly one assertion.
+This is the successor of the migration suite's `@ballocated f_ode!`/`f_step!`/`f_periodic!` idiom and the seam the [§16][s16] FlightCore comparison measures through.

 Publication is not a phase body — the carve-out ([§7.5][s7-5]) made structural: what the accessor exposes is exactly what the invariant claims is zero.
-Invoking bodies in isolation mutates the simulation's buffers outside any [frame](#g-frame) sequence (a tick entry advances discrete state with no clock advance), leaving them valid but off-trajectory; a session that wants to continue meaningfully re-runs `init!`.
+Invoking bodies in isolation mutates the simulation's buffers outside any [frame](#g-frame) sequence (a tick entry advances discrete state with no clock advance), leaving them valid but off-trajectory.
+A session that wants to continue meaningfully re-runs `init!`.

 ---